instructed-glacier-model/igm-doc/README.md

 pip install mkdocs-material
 ```

+URL of the documentatiON : https://jouvetg.github.io/igm-doc.github.io/ (not ideal, to be changed)

 We mostly follow the instruction from : https://dev.to/ar2pi/publish-your-markdown-docs-on-github-pages-6pe

 Here will be to ensure versionning : https://github.com/squidfunk/mkdocs-material-example-versioning